Helensvale, Queensland: Geography

 Helensvale is bounded by the Pacific Motorway to the west, by the Coomera River to the north, by Saltwater Creek to the north-east, by Coombabah Creek and Coombabah Lake to the south-east.

 Saltwater Creek flows through the suburb from west (Oxenford) to the north from where it forms the north-east boundary of the suburb.

 The principal land use is residential including some canal estates in the north of the suburb providing boat access to Coomera River and Saltwater Creek.
 There are areas of low-lying mangrove swamps along the Coombabah Creek.
 Saltwater Creek Conservation Park is small protected area of 1.8 ha in the west of the suburb.

 The Gold Coast railway line passes through the suburb from north (Coomera) to south (Arundel).
 The suburb is served by the Helensvale railway station.
-The Gold Coast light rail has its northern terminus at the railway station and then exits the suburb to the south running immediately parallel and east of the railway line.
+The G:link has its northern terminus at the railway station and then exits the suburb to the south running immediately parallel and east of the railway line.